 The logic behind these choices is simple.
 Everyone in industrialized nations can abide by these actions, and they would clearly reduce the amount of greenhouse gases in the atmosphere.
 Farming animals is very energy-intensive; plants, less so.
 Air travel and cars use a lot of carbon-rich petrol, so walking or cycling or using public transport would cut this out dramatically.

 Lund University researchers looked through a wide range of studies focusing on climate change mitigation, and found these four actions do more than anything else.
-Living car-free saves 2.4 tonnes of CO2, for example, and a plant-based diet saves 0.8 tonnes.
+Living car-free saves 2.4 tonnes of CO2 per year, for example, and a plant-based diet saves 0.8 tonnes.

-Having just one less child saves a remarkable 59 tonnes of CO2.
+Having just one less child saves a remarkable 59 tonnes of CO2 per year.
 This is 295 times more effective than regularly recycling, or 590 times more effective than using energy-efficient lightbulbs.
 If you can do these too, then by all means go ahead – but having smaller families makes the biggest difference by far.

 “We recognize these are deeply personal choices," study co-author Kimberly Nicholas, a senior lecturer in sustainability at Lund University, said in a statement.
 But we can't ignore the climate effect our lifestyle actually has."